metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Enable-RemoteRegistry.md

 and must operate on private profile if either one is workstation machine.

-In addition to make it work in PS, administrative authentication must be done by opening a share to server by client computer.
+In addition to make it work in PS, administrative authentication must be done by opening a share to server by client computer by using New-PSDrive

 ## RELATED LINKS